-The evidence supporting this finding of fact is contained in the testimony of Company witness Breece and the Public Staff Panel.
+The evidence supporting this finding of fact is contained in the testimony of Company witness Breece and the Public Staff Panel testimony.

-Company witness Breece provided testimony on the process that Piedmont utilized and the market intelligence that was evaluated during the review period to determine the prices charged for secondary market sales.
-Witness Breece explained that the process and information used by Piedmont in pricing secondary market sales depends upon the location of the sale, term and type of the sale, and prevailing market conditions at the time of the sale.
-Witness Breece stated that for long-term delivered sales (longer than one month), Piedmont generally solicits bids from potential buyers and, if acceptable, evaluates and awards available volumes.
-Witness Breece further stated that, for short-term transactions (daily or monthly), Piedmont monitors prices and volumes on the Intercontinental Exchange, as well as by talking to various market participants and, for less liquid trading points, estimates prices based on price relationships with more liquid points.
+Company witness Breece provided testimony on the process that Piedmont utilized and the market intelligence that was evaluated during the review period to determine the prices charged for off-system sales.
+Witness Breece explained that the process and information used by Piedmont in pricing off-system sales depends upon the location of the sale, term and type of the sale, and prevailing market conditions at the time of the sale.
+Witness Breece stated that for long-term delivered sales (longer than one month), Piedmont generally solicits bids from potential buyers and, if acceptable, awards volumes based on bids received and its evaluation.
+Witness Breece further stated that, for short-term transactions (daily or monthly), Piedmont monitors prices and volumes on the Intercontinental Exchange, as well as by talking to various market participants and, for less liquid trading points, estimating prices based on price relationships with more liquid points.
 The Company also evaluates the amount of supply available for sale and weighs that against current market conditions in formulating its sales strategy.